The application deadline is December 1, 2018, 11:59PM.

 Personal History Statement (optional)

 The Personal History Statement is optional for Bioengineering.
 This statement should not duplicate the Statement of Purpose.
 If you would like to let the Admissions committee know more information about you, please provide it in the personal history statement.

 Describe how your background, accomplishments, and life experiences led to your decision to pursue the graduate degree for which you are applying.
 Include any educational, personal, cultural, economic, or social experiences, challenges or opportunities relevant to your academic journey.
 In addition, please describe any aspects of your personal background, accomplishments, or achievements that will allow the department to evaluate your contributions to the University’s diversity mission.
 Contributions to diversity and equal opportunity can take a variety of forms, such as efforts to advance equitable access to education, public service, that addresses the need of a diverse population, or research that explores inequalities.

 It is optional to upload additional documents such as journal papers, conference proceedings, and manuscripts in this section of the online admission application.

 Letters Of Recommendation

-Three names of individuals who you wish to have an email request sent to them to recommend you should be entered on line even if you do not wish to receive a recommendation from an individual or your application will not be considered as completed.
+Three names of individuals who will be submitting a letter of recommendation on your behalf.
+Note that letter of recommendation requests can be made prior to the student finishing his/her application.
+You will need to enter contact information for the letter providers, and they will be contacted by the online admission system via email.
 The status of receipt of letters of recommendation is posted on the on line graduate admission application as soon as it is received and applicants are urged to check it frequently.
 Applicants are able to frequently remind those recommending you for admission to submit their letters online by having the system resend the email to those recommending the applicant.
 Do not have the persons recommending you for admission send their letters to the Bioengineering Department either via US post or by email attachments.